NYC hides amazing bars in the most unassuming of places.

 Behind ominous, wooden doors on 6th street lies an incredible cocktail institution, Death and Company.
 With other locations in Denver and L.A., this humble spot is full of surprises and delicious drinks upon entry.

-Do your laundry, pay pinball games, and drink with friends all at the same time at the Sunshine Laundromat in Greenpoint.
+NYC’s most hidden bars prove to be super creative, like at this spot where you can do your laundry, play pinball games, and drink with friends all at the same time.
 This speakeasy and arcade can be found behind a washing machine door in the back of the laundromat.

-Discover this writer’s haven on the second floor of an unassuming East Village building.
+One of NYC’s best hidden bars is a writer’s haven located on the second floor of an unassuming East Village building.
 The Soviet Union-themed bar is known for its cheap but powerful drinks.

 Being that this was actually a working speakeasy during the Prohibition, you’ll have to follow the rules of the past and remain completely silent as you walk down the alleyway from the curb to the bar.
 You’ll use the same hidden entrance used in the 1920’s, and sip your cocktails from tea cups.
 There’s also a secret room you can enter behind the bar’s bookcase…

-UES. is a real ice cream shop on the Upper East Side, but behind their wall of ice cream is a gorgeous little speakeasy.
+One of NYC’s sweetest hidden bars is actually a real ice cream shop on the Upper East Side!
+However, we should know by now that not everything in NYC is as it seems.
+Behind their wall of ice cream is a gorgeous little speakeasy.

 Also published on Medium.